davidmoten/rxjava-jdbc/README.md

 Asynchronous queries
 --------------------------
 Unless run within a transaction all queries are synchronous by default.
-However, if you request an asynchronous version of the database using ```Database.asynchronous()``` or if you use asynchronous operators then watch out because this means that something like the code below could produce unpredictable results:
+However, if you request an asynchronous version of the database using ```Database.asynchronous()``` or if you use asynchronous Transformers then watch out because this means that something like the code below could produce unpredictable results:

 ```java